33 Profitable Businesses To Start With 50k in Kenya

 11. A small eatery shop

 If you are close to industrial areas or near colleges and universities, you can start a small hotel to sell to workers and students respectively.
+A small eatery shop is a small business you can start with 50k in Kenya.

 When buying in wholesale stores, you will need a few plastic tables and chairs, plates, spoons, cups, and jugs, which should be at most 15k.